tschoof/blog/_posts/2012-02-29-blogging-crap.md

 ---
 Recently, I worked a little bit on this blog[<sup id="02-29-fn1b">1</sup>](#02-29-fn1) and thought about how I'm gonna blog when I'm at the [re-publica](http://re-publica.de/12/).
 Installing and configuring all this git(hub) stuff on my laptop is the only way.
 I can write text on my iPad or iPhone, but I can't publish from it.
 Maybe there's a solution that involves a running 'server'[<sup id="02-29-fn2b">2</sup>](#02-29-fn2) and some scripts that detect changes aka new articles in a folder that's synced via dropbox - but that involves some effort.
 For me, at least.

-So I thought: 'Well, I used the wordpress software once, that's pretty huge, but there's all this easy-blogging tumblr stuff going on, right?
+So I thought:

+> Well, I used the wordpress software once, that's pretty huge, but there's all this easy-blogging tumblr stuff going on, right?
 All I need is a service sporting an iOS App that I can create drafts with and post from.
-Should be pretty easy to get a slick, nice-looking text-only blog going.'
+Should be pretty easy to get a slick, nice-looking text-only blog going.

 Boy, was I wrong.
 <br>